openedx/event-routing-backends/docs/decisions/0008-xapi-mapping-of-problem_check-events.rst

 3. Learner's answers are mapped from `event.submission.*.answer` to `Result [response]` in the transformed event. !!!talk about lists!!!

+4. Each key in `submission` where `key.response_type` is empty will be ignored.

+5. xAPI spec allows for `correctResponsesPattern` to be emitted with each problem interaction event.
+This field will not be used because edX `problem_check` event does not contain information about correct answers.

+6. xAPI spec allows for additional properties for certain event types like an array of choices for multiple choice assessments.
+These properties will not be used because `problem_check` event does not contain such information.

-4. For an event containing multiple assessments:
+7. For an event containing multiple assessments:

    a.
 Transformed event will be emitted with a single attachment.